andykswong/mugl/README.md

 ## Overview

 `mugl` is a minimal, modern WebGL 2.0 3D graphics abstraction layer that removes the verbosity and state management aspect of WebGL.
-It is designed to be forward compatible with [WebGPU](https://gpuweb.github.io/gpuweb/).
+It is designed toclosely match the [WebGPU](https://gpuweb.github.io/gpuweb/) API, the future web standard for modern 3D graphics.
+If you want to write low-level 3D graaphics code in WebGPU-style today, `mugl` is for you.

-`mugl` supports WebAssembly (WASM) in addition to JavaScript.
-With its [AssemblyScript](https://www.assemblyscript.org/) binding, you can even run the same JavaScript 3D app code on WASM (see [examples](#examples)).
+Moreover, `mugl` provides WebAssembly (WASM) bindings in addition to JavaScript.
+With its [AssemblyScript](https://www.assemblyscript.org/) binding, you can run the same JavaScript 3D app code on WASM (see [examples](#examples)).
 It runs on any modern web browser and mobile via React Native.
 Additional WASM language bindings (e.g. Rust) and platform supports (e.g. native Desktop) are planned.

 ## API Documentation
 For JavaScript / AssemblyScript interface, see TSDoc: http://andykswong.github.io/mugl/latest/docs